AlexandrosBB/Niche/README.md

 mountain bike ride.

-The **International Union for the Conservation of Nature (IUCN)** makes avaiable to the public a wonderful geospatial dataset covering protected areas around the world.
-It is quite impressive, but also computationally intensive to manipulate.
+The **International Union for the Conservation of Nature (IUCN)** makes avaiable to the public a wonderful geospatial dataset covering over 33,000 protected areas in the United States alone.
+Covering everything from small local nature preserves and city parks to iconic National Parks, the data set is as extensive as it is impressive, but this level of detail also makes it computationally burdensome to work with.
 Therefore, my first steps in processing this data were removing regions of the world not considered here as well as those protected land categories unrelated to recreation.

 ``` r